tehoro/ibf/README.md

 If you prefer, you can also place a `.env` file in the current directory.
 Cache files are created under `./ibf_cache` wherever you run the binary.

-If macOS blocks the binary on first run, open **System Settings → Privacy & Security** and allow it.
+If macOS blocks the binary on first run, open **System Settings → Privacy & Security** and allow apps from identified developers.
+Windows builds are unsigned; SmartScreen may warn.
+Use **More info → Run anyway** after verifying the SHA256 if needed.

 ---